 Prescription medication.
-(1) Parents/guardians must provide a physician's written authorization for the administration of the medication.
-(2) Parents/guardians must provide their own written permission for the administration of the medication.
+(1) Parents/guardians must provide a physician's administration of the medication. written authorization for the Parents/quardians must provide their own written permission for administration of the medication.
 (3) The medication must be brought to school in the prescription container and must be properly labeled with the student's name, the physician's name, and directions for administering the medication.